When is the best time to travel during pregnancy?

 What should I know about planning long car trips during pregnancy?

 During a car trip, make each day’s drive brief.
 Try to limit driving to no more than 5 or 6 hours each day.
-Be sure to wear your seat belt every time you ride in a motor vehicle, even if your car has an air bag (see the FAQ Car Safety for You and Your Baby).
+Be sure to wear your seat belt every time you ride in a motor vehicle, even if your car has an air bag (see the FAQ Car Safety for Pregnant Women, Babies, and Children).
 Plan to make frequent stops to move around and stretch your legs.

 What should I know about airplane travel while pregnant?